-Review of the 19th International Chopin Competition performance CD of Tianyao Lyu from China, the musical phenomenon of the 2025 Competition
+Review of the 19th International Chopin Competition performance CD of Tianyao Lyu from China, the prodigious, musical phenomenon of the 2025 Competition

 Nocturne in B major, Op.
 62 No. 1 (1845–1846)

 A profoundly expressive, emotional opening to this work.
 She cultivated a beautiful tone from the magnificent Fazioli she chose to play.
 Her sensibility suited the delicacy and sensitivity of this Nocturne displaying a great range of colour and dynamic phrasing.
 This was a highly refined and tender evocation of night.
-Her trills were superb and integrated seamlessly into the melodic line as gthis echo of the French baroque tradition demands.
-A pianist who has the rare quality of listening to herself closely.
-She is highly sensitive to the textural beauty of the sound she produces.
+Her trills were superb and integrated seamlessly into the melodic line as this echo of the French baroque clavecin tradition demands.

 Etude in G-sharp minor, Op.
 25, No. 6, Allegro (before 1837)